matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Syllabus Overview/Syllabus.md

 For all the above approaches, tests may persist as automated tests to ensure the code quality in future adaptions / refactoring.

 ## 2.1.4.
 DevOps & Testing
-DevOps is an organizational approach aiming to create synergy by getting development (including testing) and operations to work together to achieve a set of common goals.
-DevOps requires a cultural shift within an organization to bridge the gaps between development (including testing) and operations while treating their functions with equal value.
+DevOps is an organisational approach aiming to create synergy by getting development (including testing) and operations to work together to achieve a set of common goals.
+DevOps requires a cultural shift within an organisation to bridge the gaps between development (including testing) and operations while treating their functions with equal value.
 DevOps promotes team autonomy, fast feedback, integrated toolchains, and technical practices like continuous integration (CI) and continuous delivery(CD).
 This enables the teams to build, test and release high-quality code faster through a DevOps delivery pipeline (Kim 2016).

 From the testing perspective, some of the benefits of DevOps are as follows:
 * Fast feedback on the code quality, and whether changes adversely affect existing code